The Wizard of Oz on television: First telecast

-This 1956 broadcast was shown as CBS's response to the successful color telecast of the Broadway musical Peter Pan with Mary Martin, which had been re-staged especially for TV at NBC Studios as part of the anthology series Producers' Showcase.
-Peter Pan had first been shown live on TV by NBC in 1955, and been repeated (again live) by public demand in 1956.
+This 1956 broadcast was shown as CBS's response to the successful color telecast of the Broadway musical Peter Pan with Mary Martin, which had been re-staged especially for television at NBC Studios as part of the anthology series Producers' Showcase.
+Peter Pan was first shown live on television by NBC in 1955 and repeated (again live) by public demand in 1956.
 Its enormous success on television ushered in a temporary "fad" of mostly live family-oriented specials based on fantasy tales, such as Aladdin (1958), Alice in Wonderland (1955) (a live-action version), Rodgers and Hammerstein's Cinderella (1957), The Pied Piper of Hamelin (1957), and Pinocchio (1957, no relation to the Disney film).
 As part of this trend, CBS bought the rights from MGM to telecast The Wizard of Oz.

-For the first TV broadcast of The Wizard of Oz, the normally 90-minute Ford Star Jubilee was expanded to a full two hours to accommodate the entire film, which in addition to having commercial breaks, was celebrity hosted.
-The main reason that CBS arranged for a host for the film was that at 101-minutes, the film was not considered long enough to run in the allotted 120-minute slot at that time, even with commercial breaks, without additional content to pad the entire telecast out to two hours.
+For the first television broadcast of The Wizard of Oz, the normally 90-minute Ford Star Jubilee was expanded to a full two hours to accommodate the entire film, which, in addition to having commercial breaks, was celebrity-hosted.
+The main reason that CBS arranged for a host for the film was that at 101 minutes, the film was not considered long enough to run in the allotted 120-minute slot at that time, even with commercial breaks, without additional content to pad the entire telecast out to two hours.

 The 1956 television debut of the film marked the only time any actor who had appeared in the movie was selected to host the broadcast: Bert Lahr, who played the Cowardly Lion (and his Kansas farmhand counterpart Zeke) in the film, appeared alongside the daughter of Judy Garland, a then 10 year-old Liza Minnelli, and young Oz expert Justin G. Schiller.
 Lorna Luft, Minnelli's half-sister, did not appear as she was only four years old at the time, although she did have her picture taken with Minnelli in a promotional photo.
 Unlike several of the other Oz telecasts, apparently no stills were taken during the hosting sequences in 1956.
 The practice of a show business celebrity regularly "hosting" The Wizard of Oz lasted from the film's first television showing until 1968, when the film went to NBC after being shown on CBS nine times.

 The film was always presented uncut in a two-hour time slot between 1956 and 1968, despite having commercials and hosted segments.
 The Professor Marvel sequence has never been omitted (at least in American telecasts of the film), and the tracking shot of Munchkinland was not edited until the film went to NBC in 1968.

 The film's first broadcast received positive critical notices in newspapers the following day.
 Variety magazine prophetically suggested that the film could be telecast annually and at an earlier time.

 The film was a ratings success with a Nielsen rating of 33.9 and an audience share of 53%.